Jobs in Antarctica

 It seems that you're paid more though because:

-So you should be able to save up a good proportion of the money you are paid to take back home with you.
+- So you should be able to save up a good proportion of the money you are paid to take back home with you.

 First stop should be the National Antarctic programme of your own country, if only because interviews will be held in that country.
 Some countries also have a strong preference for their own citizens or you may find that foreign nationals are simply not considered at all.